enricobottazzi/zk-fhe/README.md

 The application is not production ready and is only meant to be used for educational purposes.

+## Disclaimer

+This is a research project and is not meant to be used in production.
+The code is not audited.

 ## Quick Start

 **Mock Prover**